You are currently browsing the tag archive for the ‘sequel’ tag.

 It was undoubtedly made to satisfy the masses who, after the huge success of ‘Three Little Pigs’, demanded for ‘more pigs’.
 As one can expect, it’s not as great as ‘Three Little Pigs’, but it’s fun to watch.

 The title card shows the main characters as if they were playing their parts.
 The cartoon, however, is named after the wolf, and deservedly so, because not only is he drawn better than in the original cartoon, he’s also the star of this sequel.
 Clearly being the greatest actor, he not only impersonates grandma, but also “Goldilocks the fairy queen” in a ridiculous and aimless costume, and even Jimmy Durante!
-Furthermore, he alone shows to be aware of the audience: he often looks into the camera, and even addresses the audience with a “how am I doing?”.
+Furthermore, he alone shows to be aware of the audience: he often looks into the camera, and even addresses the audience with a Mae West-like “how’m I doing?”.

 ‘The Big Bad Wolf’ might be the first “fairy-tales mixed up” cartoon.
 It may very well have inspired Tex Avery to make similar, yet more hilarious cartoons like ‘The Bear’s Tale’ (1940) and ‘Swing Shift Cinderella’ (1945), both starring Little Red Riding Hood.